 Alzar School is designed for highly motivated youth who want to make a difference in the world.
 Students should do well in a traditional classroom, but also desire to do something more.
 Our admissions department looks for leadership potential.
 This might be demonstrated by community service, participation in school clubs and teams, or other civic involvement.
 Once at Alzar School, the most successful students are those who keep an open mind, who are willing to work hard, and who generally have a positive attitude.

-Students will have access to the internet and their cell phones while at our Idaho campus, although we do ask students to keep them out of the academic building.
+Students will often have access to the internet and their cell phones while at our Idaho campus, although we do start semesters with an approximately 3-5 week period where students check in their phones (so we can build community) and ask students to keep them out of the academic building.
+Students will typically have access to their iPads on the Idaho campus and can use various means to connect with friends and family back home.
 There will be times while on expeditions (both domestically and while in Chile) when students may not be able to access internet or phones.
 During these times, the school will check in with families.
 For most of the semester, parents will have plenty of opportunities to call and hear about the amazing experience the students are having.
 The students will also be able to receive mail while in Idaho.
-Each semester has a Parent’s Weekend, which is a great time for parents to visit students at our campus in Idaho.
+Each semester has a Family Weekend, which is a great time for parents to visit students at our campus in Idaho.

 One of the strengths of being a small, independent school is the ability to have a flexible schedule that adapts to our environment as we explore different “classrooms.”
 While no day at Alzar School is typical, you can experience a bit about what a day in the life of a student at our Idaho campus might look like here.

 To get a sense of the semester calendar, please see this calendar overview.
 Please keep in mind that this basic schedule is subject to change.
 Exact dates will be adjusted as we get closer to the start of each semester.